 Montana and his wife Danielle are the parents of four children and currently reside in Nashville, Tennessee.

 Connect with us @countryfanfest on Instagram, Twitter and Facebook.
-Be a fan on Facebook to win backstage passes and more!
+Be a fan on Facebook to win prizes and more!

 *Adapted from Tim Montana Biography